Get alerts of updates about «Universities, colleges, vocational schools and folk high schools»

 - Good hand hygiene and cough etiquette and enhanced cleaning

 People who are sick should stay at home.
 This applies even for mild respiratory tract symptoms.
 See When you suspect that you have COVID-19 disease

 The situation at higher education institutions can be compared to a workplace.
-For both students and staff, including fellows and postdoctoral fellows, the same advice applies as in working life in general.
+For both students and staff, including PhD and post-doc fellows, the same advice applies as in working life in general.

 Contact-limiting measures for universities, colleges and vocational schools